How Serious Is A Domestic Battery Allegation?

 A lot of times, the judge will order just a straight no contact between the parties for an indefinite period of time.
 This means they might be going from talking to their wife every day to not at all and then dealing with not talking to kids for a month or two.
 Imagine what that does to their entire world.
 Therefore, although everything seems simple, what seems to be a Class B misdemeanor, it really blows up their world whenever it happens to them.

 A Domestic Battery Allegation Can Be A Serious One Depending Upon The Circumstances.
-Call the law office of Copley Roth & Davies LLC to Request a FREE Consultation at (913) 451-9500 and get the information and legal answers you’re seeking.
+Call the law office of Roth Davies, LLC to Request a FREE Consultation at (913) 451-9500 and get the information and legal answers you’re seeking.

 Get your questions answered - call me for your free, 20-minute phone consultation (913) 451-9500.